postsharp/Metalama.Documentation/content/conceptual/aspects/advising/contracts.md

 In this article, we will cover more advanced scenarios.

-### Accessing the metadata of the field, property, or parameter being validated
+## Accessing the metadata of the field, property, or parameter being validated

 Your template code can access its context using the following meta APIs:

 - `meta.Target.Declaration` returns the target parameter, property, or field.
-- `meta.Target.FieldOrProperty` returns the target property or field, but will throw an exception if the contract is applied to a parameter.
+- `meta.Target.FieldOrProperty` returns the target property or field but will throw an exception if the contract is applied to a parameter.
 - `meta.Target.Parameter` returns the parameter (including the parameter representing the return value), but will throw an exception if the contract is applied to a field or property.
-* `meta.Target.ContractDirection` returns `Input` or `Output` according to the data flow being validated ([see below](#contract-directions)).
+- `meta.Target.ContractDirection` returns `Input` or `Output` according to the data flow being validated ([see below](#contract-directions)).
 Typically, it is `Input` for input parameters and property setters, and `Output` for output parameters and return values.

-### Contract directions
+## Contract directions

 By default, the <xref:Metalama.Framework.Aspects.ContractAspect> aspect applies the contract to the _default data flow_ of the target parameter, field, or property.

 The default direction is as follows:

-* for input and `ref` parameters: the _input_ value,
+- for input and `ref` parameters: the _input_ value,

-* for fields and properties: the _assigned_ value (i.e. the `value` parameter of the setter),
+- for fields and properties: the _assigned_ value (i.e. the `value` parameter of the setter),

-* for `out` parameters and return value parameters, the _output_ value.
+- for `out` parameters and return value parameters, the _output_ value.

 To change the filter direction, set the <xref:Metalama.Framework.Aspects.ContractAspect.Direction> property of the <xref:Metalama.Framework.Aspects.ContractAspect> class in the constructor.